weijiej2964/apcsa-freedom-project/README.md

 # APCSA Freedom Project
-by X
+by Weijie Jiang

 ## Context
-The “Freedom Project” for APCSA is all about X. The purpose of this blog is to X.
+The “Freedom Project” for APCSA is all about Weight Training.
+The purpose of this blog is to teach and caution people who is passionate in going into fitness or weight training.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making a Weight Training Simulator.
+This blog will walk through my process of independently studying Unity in order to make the simulator.

 ## Links